hedixia/HeavyBallNODE/README.md

 node = NODE(...)

-And turn it into a model by
+And turn it into a time series model by

 model = NODEintegrate(node, initial_condition)

+Comparably there is a residual network type model by

+model = NODElayer(node)

 Initial condition input are